 It’s how we’re aligning marketing and sales efforts.

-It’s how we’re measuring the success of demand gen teams.
+It’s how we’re measuring the success of demand generation teams.

-SaaS demand generation teams are relying on outdated methods across the board, and it’s creating bloated, unbalanced revenue engines.
-I know this because
+SaaS demand generation teams are relying too much on outdated methods.
+The result is bloated, unbalanced revenue engines.

 What the Typical B2B SaaS Demand Generation Process Looks Like